omerfuyar/Code-Romeo/CONTRIBUTING.md

 ## Documentation Guidelines

 Currently there are no documentation for entire files.
 But all public elements in header files must have documentation blocks explaining their purpose and usage.
-Internal elements which are not exposed to the user must also have documentation.
+Internal elements which are not exposed to the user does not required to have documentation, but it is encouraged.
 Documentation must follow these formats:

 ### Functions